 e) Where PBF has commenced work in an area PBF shall not be responsible for work to additional items that were not yet ready or complete at the time the work commenced in that area.
 Such items shall be considered a variation.

-15.2 If start date is agreed and The Client fails to provide 48 hours notice that the start time is to be delayed.
-The workers and supervisors will be charged out as per the “variations clause”.
+15.1 If start date is agreed and The Client fails to provide 48 hours notice that the start time is to be delayed.
+Workers and supervisors will be charged out as per the “variations clause”.

 a) The work may be split into stages to be done at agreed times.
 In this case PBF will calculate the value of each stage on a pro-rata basis.
 Additional value will be added for costs incurred by splitting the work stages.
 These additional costs will be calculated as a as per the variations clause.